-Each performance is site-specific: the process is participatory; local partners, local artist collaborators/contributors: filmmaker, dancers, musicians; site is determined with community input.
+Each performance work is site-specific: the process is participatory; local partners, local artist collaborators/contributors: cinematographer, dancers, musicians, poets; the precise site is determined with community input.

-Each video work is unique: captured on camera by a local crew, edited and shown on location within 10 days; the shots last 10-20 minutes; a music drone based on local sound and climate data is layered in, with the goal of creating an experiences that collapses space and time.
+Each video work is unique: captured from multiple perspectives by a local camera crew; the footage is edited into a durational video work that is the same length as the performance and shown on location within 10 days; the shots are long, lasting 10-20 minutes; a low-level music score based on local sounds and climate data is created by collaborator Joshua Dumas and layered in, with the goal of creating an audio/visual experience that collapses space and time.

-Climate change can seem abstract because it is happening too slowly to be perceived by humans on a daily basis.
+The climate crisis can seem abstract because it is happening too slowly to be perceived by humans on a daily basis.
 36.5 invites participants to slow down, observe, experience and consider the impact of sea-level rise by putting their own bodies in direct relationship with the water.
 There is simply no substitute for experiencing slow change on one’s body or witnessing it over the course of a day.
-This act of slowing down stays with participants and grants deeper understanding of our place in the world, which is the first step of many toward adaptation and resiliency.
+This act of slowing down stays with participants and grants deeper understanding of our place in the world, which is the first step of many toward adaptation and collective intersectional resiliency.

 PROCESS-BASED TANGENTIAL WORKS:

 Since 36.5 began, Sunde has experimented with a variety of ways of documenting the process.
-Tangential events have grown out of the primary work, such as a screening with a public engagement event (36.5 at Oerol), a video based on the movement phrase for the human clock (36.5 / Bodies and Bodies of Water), a site-specific movement piece through Zuccotti Park (36.5 / Mannahatta).
+Tangential events have grown out of the primary work, such as a screening with a public engagement event (36.5 at Oerol), a video based on the movement phrase for the human clock (36.5 / Bodies and Bodies of Water on a Moving Planet), a site-specific movement piece through Zuccotti Park (36.5 / Mannahatta – Streams Beneath Concrete).
 36.5 in gray/blue is a tangential digital text work that details the thoughts Sunde was having while in the water during 36.5 / San Francisco Bay (2014); From 2014-15, she documented her process with this blog.